webgptorg/book/BLUEPRINT.md

 ## **What:** Workflows, Tasks and Parameters

 What work needs to be done.
-Each book defines a workflow, which is one or more tasks.
+Each book defines a [workflow *(scenario or pipeline)*](https://github.com/webgptorg/promptbook/discussions/88), which is one or more tasks.
 Each workflow has a fixed input and output.
 For example, you have a book that generates an article from a topic.
 Once it generates an article about AI, once about marketing, once about cooking.
 The workflow (= your AI program) is the same, only the input and output change.

 **Related commands:**